Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 **Warning: these values are passed directly to the gosnowflake library, which may not work exactly the way you expect.
 See the [gosnowflake docs](https://godoc.org/github.com/snowflakedb/gosnowflake#hdr-Connection_Parameters) for more.**

--> **Note: In Go Snowflake driver 1.12.1 ([release notes](https://docs.snowflake.com/en/release-notes/clients-drivers/golang-2024#version-1-12-1-december-05-2024)), configuration field `InsecureMode` has been deprecated in favor of `DisableOCSPChecks`.
+-> **Note**: In Go Snowflake driver 1.12.1 ([release notes](https://docs.snowflake.com/en/release-notes/clients-drivers/golang-2024#version-1-12-1-december-05-2024)), configuration field `InsecureMode` has been deprecated in favor of `DisableOCSPChecks`.
 This field is not available in the provider yet.
 Please use `InsecureMode` instead, which has the same behavior.
 We are planning to support this new field and deprecate the old one.

 -> **Note** If a field has a default value, it is shown next to the type in the schema.
 Most of the values in provider schema can be sourced from environment value (check field descriptions), but If a specified environment variable is not found, then the driver's default value is used instead.